lholmquist/nodejs-istio-circuit-breaker/README.md

 ### Build and Deploy the Application

+#### Launcher Flow Setup

+If the Booster is installed through the Launcher and the Continuous Delivery flow, no additional steps are necessary.

+Skip to the _Use Cases_ section.

 #### With Source to Image build (S2I)

 Run the following commands to apply and execute the OpenShift templates that will configure and deploy the applications: